aceindy/Duepi_EVO/README.md

 ## To do
 Get serial data for:
  - current setpoint from stove
- - cuurent power level from stove
+ - current power level from stove

 Huge thanks go to pascal_bornat@hotmail.com who found the strings to control the EVO board and interfaced it to Jeedom